-It's the first Wednesday of the month, so time for an Insecure Writer's Support Group post.
+It's the first Wednesday of the month, so time for another Insecure Writer's Support Group post.
 Before I answer this month's question, you can learn more about the IWSG group, it's founder Alex J. Cavanaugh, and purpose here.
 The awesome co-hosts for April's post are Olga Godim, Chemist Ken, Renee Scattergood, and Tamara Narayan!
 Please drop by and thank them for all their hard work.

-Time for April's question:
+Now for April's question:

 When your writing life is a bit cloudy or filled with rain, what do you do to dig down and keep on writing?